[Updated on January 13, 2020]

 2 options of payment are available.

 - Payment by credit card: Please access your registration page and follow the instructions on our online payment system (access to payment options is on the bottom of the web page).
 Include a copy of the receipt with your exam package.
-You may update the list of students before paying to ensure that the amount paid reflects the number of students registered.

 - Payment by cheque: Include a cheque as described in part 5